Skip to main content

 All rooms are self-service.
 Library staff are not able to assist with coordinating your event.

-1. Review Meeting Room Procedures & Policies.
+1. Review Meeting Room Policies.

 1. Requests must be submitted at least 5 business days in advance of the meeting or event, and more lead time is preferred.

-3. For rooms not listed below, see Find Library Spaces.
+3. For rooms not listed below, see Find Library Spaces

-About our event spaces
+About our meeting spaces

 Rubenstein Library 153 — Holsti-Anderson Family Assembly Room